The Master Gardener’s Bookshelf

 The Pollinator Victory Garden is a terrific resource for anyone thinking about planting a pollinator garden, interested in learning more about best practices for supporting pollinators, or who simply wants a beautiful landscape that is ecologically sound.

 Regular readers of this blog are familiar with the statistics concerning declining pollinator populations and the critical link between pollinating insects and the food we eat.
-(Also see Pollinators Under Threat posted 6/22/21).
+(See Pollinators Under Threat posted 6/22/21).
 Eierman’s solution: targeting the same enthusiasm that underpinned the Victory Garden movement of World Wars I and II to creating Pollinator Victory Gardens.
 She explains that by planting just a little bit differently, homeowners can significantly increase the amount of pollinator habitat, and then tells readers exactly how to do so.

 The Pollinator Victory Garden begins by explaining pollination basics and why pollinator gardens need to include pollinator habitat, in addition to floral resources, for pollinators to survive.
 It introduces different pollinators and explains the implications of how they feed for plant selection, especially native plants.
 Here readers will also learn planting strategies to help pollinators locate plants and learn the importance of providing blooms throughout the growing season.

 Click on images on this page for larger views.